stanfordnmbl/MatlabStaticOptimization/README.md

 # Static Optimization in Matlab
 This code solves the muscle redundancy problem using static optimization in Matlab.
 Cost and constraing functions can be defined in Matlab using the OpenSim API.
-Details about the implementation can be found in Uhlrich et al., 2020.
-TODO: add citation
+Details about the implementation can be found in Uhlrich et al., 2021.

+## Publications
+Uhlrich SD, Jackson RW, Seth A, Kolesar JA, Delp SL, 2021.
+Muscle coordination retraining inspired by musculoskeletal simulations: a study on reducing joint loading. bioRxiv. doi: https://doi.org/10.1101/2020.12.30.424841.

 ## Running example code
 Clone the repository and use the MAIN_StaticOptimization.m script to run the code for example walking data.